cr806/phorest_pipeline/docs/Raspberry_Pi_installation_guide.md

 ## Raspberry Pi Installation Guide

-This guide provides the minimal steps required to set up the Phorest Pipeline project on a fresh Raspberry Pi.
+This guide provides the minimal steps required to set up the Phorest Pipeline project on a fresh Raspberry Pi, including the necessary steps to enable the main TUI and its command launchers.

 ### 1. Update Your System